dswd/vpncloud/vpncloud.md

     This mode is the default mode for TUN devices that work with IP packets but it can also be used with TAP devices and Ethernet frames.

-All connected vpncloud nodes will form a peer-to-peer network and cross-connect automatically until the network is fully connected.
+All connected VpnCloud nodes will form a peer-to-peer network and cross-connect automatically until the network is fully connected.
 The nodes will periodically exchange information with the other nodes to signal that they are still active and to allow the automatic cross-connect behavior.
 There are some important